Geocomputation-S3lab-PKU/geocomputation-S3lab-PKU.github.io/_pages/teaching.md

 #### **Students**

 I have supervised 16 students, including 1 postdoc researcher (Xuexi Yang)，6 Ph.D. students (Shuliang Ren, Houji Qi, Jiangpeng Zheng, Yanxiao Jiang, Yi Bao, Ganmin Yin), 9 master students (Han Wang, Wenyuan Kong, Xinyu Wu, Yiran Chen, Xiaoyu Sun, Chen Fu, Xuri Gong, Liu Yang, Haode Du).
 There are 1 graduated Ph.D. students and 6 graduated masters.
 Among them, 4 were awarded the title of Excellent Graduates of Beijing (only 5% of graduates from Peking University receive this honor), and 2 were named Excellent Graduates of Peking University (only 15% of graduates from Peking University receive this honor).
-Additionally, the undergraduate student Ruilin Ye, whom I mentored, published an academic paper  as the first author in the top remote sensing journal JAG (IF=7.5) (2022).
+Additionally, the undergraduate student Ruilin Ye published an academic paper as the first author in the top remote sensing journal JAG (IF=7.5) (2022).
 Furthermore, I also take great pride in the accomplishment of my first doctoral graduate, Yi Bao, who won the **Peking University Outstanding Doctoral Thesis Award** in 2023 (only 3 were selected out of 87 doctoral graduates in the School of Earth & Space Sciences).
 I also received **Outstanding Doctoral Thesis Advisor Award from Peking University**.

 Based on the study and research performance, other awards of group students are mainly outlined below: